bamadesigner/show-me-the-admin/README.md

         // Change the settings

-        // For example, change the phrase you type to show the admin bar, default is 'showme'
+        // For example, change the phrase you type to show the toolbar, default is 'showme'
         $settings[ 'show_phrase' ] = 'hello';

-        // Or change the phrase you type to hide the admin bar, default is 'hideme'
+        // Or change the phrase you type to hide the toolbar, default is 'hideme'
         $settings[ 'hide_phrase' ] = 'goodbye';

         // Return the settings
         return $settings;
     }

-### Filter the phrase to show the admin bar
+### Filter the phrase to show the toolbar
     /**
-     * Filters the phrase to show the admin bar.
+     * Filters the phrase to show the toolbar.
      *
      * @param   string - $show_phrase - the original phrase
      * @return  string - the filtered phrase